 Federal Pell Grant: Increases or reductions in the federal Pell Grant amounts affect State Grant spending as the State Grant award formula assumes a dollar for dollar relationship with the student's Pell Grant.
-In January 2014, Congress approved increasing the maximum Pell Grant for the 2014-2015 academic year from \$5,645 to \$5,730 - an \$85 increase.
+In December 2015, Congress approved increasing the maximum Pell Grant for the 2014-2015 academic year.
+On January 29, 2015 the U.S. Department of Education issued the Pell Grant table with a maximum Pell Grant of \$5,775 for the 2015-2016 academic year - a \$45 increase.
+Federal law allows for inflationary adjustments to the maximum Pell Grant award each year, but those increases are dependent on funding being approved as part of the federal budget process each October.